A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Numerical Results

-Figure \ref{fig:2a} shows the amplitudes approximated at all the chosen sampled frequencies and on the receiver 10.
-(The receiver 10 is shown in figure \ref{fig:1a}.)
-The amplitudes calculated analytically using the out-going Green's function \eqref{eq:gr-3d} and approximated using the full-field approach are shown by the black and red colours, respectively.
-In the same way, figure \ref{fig:2b} shows the phases calculated analytically and approximated using the full-field approach at all the chosen sampled frequencies and on the receiver 10.
-These figures show a good match between the analytic formula and the full-field approach for approximating the action of the causal Green's function on a point source.
-Figures \ref{fig:2c} and \ref{fig:2d} show the amplitudes and phases approximated at the single frequency 1MHz and on all the receiver points.
-These figures show the match between the analytic formula and the full-field approach for approximating the wavefield produced by a source, $s$, defined on a single point as well.
+Figure \ref{fig:2a} presents the amplitudes recorded at all selected sampled frequencies on Receiver 10 (as shown in Figure \ref{fig:1a}).
+The amplitudes calculated analytically using the causal Green's function are displayed in black, while those approximated using the full-waveform approach are shown in red.
+Similarly, Figure \ref{fig:2b} illustrates the phases computed analytically and approximated via the full-waveform approach at all sampled frequencies on Receiver 10.
+These figures demonstrate a strong agreement between the analytical solution and the full-waveform approximation for representing the action of the causal Green's function on a point source.

+Furthermore, Figures~\ref{fig:2c} and~\ref{fig:2d} depict the amplitude and phase, respectively, of the wavefield at a single frequency of 1~MHz, evaluated across all receiver positions.
+These results further confirm the agreement between the analytical solution using the radiation source \(s\), confined to a single point, and the full-waveform approximation of its regularized counterpart \(\mathcal{S}\).